-- As with any other pet, there is responsibility of your pet chickens’ wellbeing: protecting them from the elements and predators, feeding them, keeping the area clean etc. After all, you want happy and healthy chickens.
+- As with any other pet, there is the responsibility for your pet chickens’ wellbeing: protecting them from the elements and predators, feeding them, keeping the area clean, etc. After all, you want happy and healthy chickens.

 Have a tick for all the above?
 Great!
 The next step is research.
 Read a book or two on chicken keeping and search the Internet.
-Without going into too many details, you need to decide what breed to buy, where to buy, do you want day old chickens or point of lay (when they are about to begin laying, 5-6 months old) chickens etc. A book or a comprehensive web site will give you the idea about info you need.
+Without going into too many details, you need to decide what breed to buy, where to buy, do you want day old chickens or point of lay (when they are about to begin laying, 5-6 months old) chickens, etc. A book or a comprehensive website will give you an idea about the info you need.

-I didn’t have any experience on keeping chickens other that feeding them and collecting the eggs as a little girl while on weekends at my grandparents’.
+I didn’t have any experience with keeping chickens other than feeding them and collecting the eggs as a little girl while on weekends at my grandparent’s place.
 All that is written here is coming from our experience and let me tell you, having chickens is really fun and rewarding!
 I meant to write about them earlier, but was waiting to see if they survive us :-)!
 There will be more about our city chickens in the future, meanwhile enjoy our chickens’ pictures: our city girls are mad about sunflower seeds!

 I didn’t really write a lot about our pet chickens in the past three years.
 They’ve deserved more space on this blog, however.